neelkamath/omni-chat-web/README.md

 ![Cover](docs/cover.png)

 A web app for [Omni Chat's API](https://github.com/neelkamath/omni-chat).
+This UI isn't mobile-friendly since native apps should give a superior experience for chat apps.
 Here are the features implemented so far:

 - [ ] Automatic online status.
 You don't manually set whether you're "away", or some other error-prone status that you have to constantly update, and no one takes seriously.